Good Friday Rite of Reconciliation (Confession) and Pastoral Counsel

 When: Anytime that you feel trapped by guilt or are tempted to think that you are unforgivable.
 The season of Lent is, historically, a popular time to seek out Confession, but Confession is available by appointment year round with any member of the clergy staff.

-Where: On Good Friday, clergy are available for Confessions, by appointment on Zoom and in-person on the outdoor labyrinth.
+Where: On Good Friday, clergy are available for Confessions, on a walk-up basis in the Chapel of Grace.

 Why: because God’s forgiveness is greater than our own sins – but we so often forget it.
 Confession reminds us that, no matter what we have done, we are God’s beloveds and that grace is available to us at every moment.